wentasah/ros-direnv/README.md

 `install/local_setup.bash` (if it exists).
 Further, it prepends `.buildenv` to your PATH.
 The `.buildenv` directory contains wrappers for commands that need to be run in the build environment.
-By default only `colcon` wrapper is there, but you're free to add other wrappers.
+By default only `colcon` wrapper is there, but you're free to wrap other commands.
-The wrapper runs the wrapped command via `direnv exec` with the environment from `.buildenv/.envrc`.
+The wrapper runs the original command via `direnv exec` with the environment from `.buildenv/.envrc`.

 [direnv]: https://direnv.net/